You are here:

 - Are aware that, if they need to share ‘special category personal data’, the DPA 2018 contains ‘safeguarding of children and individuals at risk’ as a processing condition that allows practitioners to share information

 Under the Children Act 1989, local authorities (LAs) can undertake assessments of the needs of individual children to determine what services to provide and what action to take.

-- Section 17 assessment: for children in need
+- Section 17 assessment is for children in need

-- Section 47 assessment: where there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm
+- Section 47 assessment is for where there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm

 The DSL and any deputy DSLs should undertake training on their role that is updated at least every 2 years, and should also undertake training on their duties under the government's anti-radicalisation strategy, Prevent.

 The DSL and deputies should also have their knowledge and skills refreshed regularly, but at least once a year, via for example e-bulletins, meeting other DSLs or spending time reading and digesting safeguarding developments.

 You must ensure appropriate internet filters and monitoring systems are in place, to protect pupils from harmful and inappropriate content online.
 There's further information on this in annex C.

 Pupils need to be taught about safeguarding, including staying safe online, as part of a broad and balanced curriculum.
 This information could be provided through, for example, personal, social, health and economic (PSHE) education or relationships and sex education (RSE).